TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico2/manual.md

     [LED] Indicator for MacroBank Selected in Layouts 1 3 4 = Orange,Green,Blue,Yellow,White
 (t) *r0* Reset LCD - reboot after 2 seconds delay.
     *r1* toggle action - enable/disable Reset-Once-On-Start
-    *r2* Reboot the RP2350 into USB UF2 upload mode - can cancel press HW Reset within 5 seconds *r3* NA for RP2350 - Enable double-tap hardware reset button, will then resstart to the UF2 USB bootloader (u) *bl* toggle Black Key function on Powerkeys page - switch backlight on/off - enable/disable with *bl* To use this first send *bl*[EXE] code then in Layer2 press [Cfg][ROf], and then press the Black Key (press twice the very first time), to the switch backlight off - press on the same place of blank screen to switch the screen on again.
+    *r2* Reboot the RP2040 into USB UF2 upload mode - can cancel press HW Reset within 5 seconds *r3* Enable double-tap hardware reset button, will then resstart to the UF2 USB bootloader (only for one session) (u) *bl* toggle Black Key function on Powerkeys page - switch backlight on/off - enable/disable with *bl* To use this first send *bl*[EXE] code then in Layer2 press [Cfg][ROf], and then press the Black Key (press twice the very first time), to the switch backlight off - press on the same place of blank screen to switch the screen on again.